bayonetio/bayonet-java/README.md

            compile 'io.bayonet:bayonet-java:2.0.0'
        }
        ````
+   * Manually:

+        You can also install the Bayonet SDK manually.
+Please downloaded the latest build from the [releases](https://github.com/bayonetio/bayonet-java/releases) page.
+The zip contains bayonet-java and Gson (that bayonet-java depends on).
+Make sure you add both JARs to your project

 ## Usage
 Once you have Bayonet's SDK configured, you can call the APIs with the following syntax (depending on whether you  are integrating for the Ecommerce product or the Lending product):